memfault/interrupt/_drafts/zero-to-main-2.md

 A linker script contains four things:
 * Memory layout: what memory is available where
-* Section defitions: what part of a program should go where
+* Section definitions: what part of a program should go where
 * Options: commands to specify architecture, entry point, ...etc. if needed
 * Symbols: variables to inject into the program at link time